 Automated, complex and computerized, it’s a far cry from ad buying in the Mad Men era.
 Let’s take a look at what is programmatic advertising, and how it works.

 Programmatic advertising is defined as the automated buying and selling of online advertising space.
 But actually, it’s much more than that.

-The market for digital ad space is run by ad exchanges, who operate computerized auctions that bring together both parties of the transaction:
+The market for digital advertising space is run by ad exchanges, who operate computerized auctions that bring together both parties of the transaction:

 Programmatic advertising takes the entire process to a new level.
-It uses algorithmic software that handles the sale and placement of ad impressions – in a fraction of a second.
+It uses algorithmic software that handles the sale and placement of digital ad impressions via ad exchange platforms – in a fraction of a second.

 - A person clicks on a website

 - The website owner puts the ad impression up for auction (SSP)

 - Advertisers offer bids for the impression (DSP)

 - The highest bidder wins the ad impression